dayeon3117/Fake-Job-Detector/README.md

 ## Evaluation

 Models were evaluated using accuracy, precision, recall and F1 score.
-The results below focus on the model’s ability to detect fake jobs (Class 1).
+The results are shown below

 ### Model Comparison (Fraud Class)